Asama-Sansō incident: Incident

-On February 25, the police units (the Riot Police Unit of the Nagano PPH, with the support of TMPD, Kanagawa and Yamanashi PPH) began to prepare to assault the lodge.
+On February 25, a police tactical team (the Riot Police Unit of the Nagano PPH, with the support of the Tokyo Metropolitan Police Department, Kanagawa PPH, and Yamanashi PPH) began preparations to assault the lodge.
 A crane equipped with a wrecking ball and an armored driver's compartment was positioned near the building and police armed themselves with ladders, heavy mallets, and chainsaws.
 Muta's husband implored the radicals by loudspeaker to release his wife, but was ignored.
 On February 27, the police used a baseball pitching machine to bombard the building with rocks to keep the hostage-takers awake all night.

 The police moved into position for the assault at 8 a.m. on February 28 and issued a final ultimatum an hour later, which went unheeded by the radicals.
 At 10 a.m. the crane began to batter the lodge's walls with the wrecking ball.
 The police cautiously approached the building and began to break through the barricades.
 By noon, the police had occupied the two lower floors, isolating the radicals and Muta on the top floor.

 The police experienced difficulty in breaching the radicals' defenses on the top floor, and hours later had not made much headway.
 They directed high-pressure water hoses at the top floor, gouging out large holes in the building's walls and drenching the radicals and Muta with cold water.
 During this time, the radicals kept up continuous gunfire on the assaulting police and threw homemade bombs at them.
-Two policemen, Shigemitsu Takami (42) and Hisataka Uchida (47) were shot and killed and fifteen other policemen were injured.
+Two policemen, Inspector Shigemitsu Takami (42) and Superintendent Hisataka Uchida (47) were shot and killed and fifteen other policemen were injured.
 A civilian observer who intruded into the area without police permission was also shot, reportedly by the radicals, and fatally wounded.

 As darkness fell, the police breached the top floor's barricades and captured one of the Katō brothers.
 The remaining four radicals burrowed into a pile of futon bedding and refused to surrender.
 As the police approached them, Bandō shot one of the policemen, Masahiro Endō, in the eye.
 Endō lost his eye but survived.
 Eventually, at 6:15 p.m., 280 hours after the incident began, the remaining four radicals were taken into custody and Muta was rescued.
 Muta was cold but uninjured and told police that her captors had not mistreated her, although they had tied her to a bed during most of the standoff.
 That same evening, despondent over his son's behavior, Bandō's father hanged himself in his home in Ōtsu, a city near Kyoto.

 Media coverage

 At 9:40 a.m. on February 28, public broadcaster NHK began live, continuous coverage of the siege that lasted until 8:20 p.m. that night.
 Ratings for NHK's coverage averaged 50.8% and peaked at 89.7% at 6:26 p.m.
 Vehicle traffic was noticeably lighter throughout the day in Tokyo.
-Media coverage showing police officers consuming instant cup noodles is attributed to have popularized instant noodles as an emergency food in Japan.
+Media coverage showing police officers consuming cup noodles is attributed to have popularized instant noodles as an emergency food in Japan.